Efficacy of regularized multi-task learning based on SVM models: Discussion

 \section{Discussion}

-In this work, we analyze the asymptotic performance of regularized multi-task learning model by focusing on the approximating behaviors of the excess misclassification error.
-We firstly generalize the conventional regularized multi-task learning model \cite{evgeniou2004regularized} by including kernel map and the uncertainty of data frequency.
-Based on this model we show the convergence rate of excess misclassification error to be $\mathcal{O}(( \log N ) ^ { - s })$ almost surely.
-The misclassification error depicts the risk in applying the learned classifier to making decisions in real-world applications.
-Therefore, our result indicates that the regularized multi-task learning framework can produce reliable classification rules.
-Also, our result reveals that the interaction between tasks vanishes as the data size increases indefinitely, which is different from the finite sample case.
+There are a number of future works we are currently pursuing related to the error analysis of the regularized MTL.

-There are a number of future works that we are currently pursuing related to the error analysis of the regularized multi-task learning.
+{ {We provided both the theoretical (in a one-dimensional least-square classification setting) and experimental justification to support our claim that the benefit of MTL is the improvement the PCR factor rather than the convergence rate.
+Based on the theoretical results of this simple case, we also discussed the conditions under which the MTL technique originating from \cite{evgeniou2004regularized} can improve the PCR factor.
+It would be interesting to theoretical verify this claim in more general MTL frameworks (e.g., the MTL methods listed in introduction), which requires a more elaborate analysis of the central limit property of the learning methods.
+We leave this issue for future work. }

-One of interesting questions is whether we can still get good asymptotic performance (i.e. Bayes risk ) in the same multi-task learning settings by assuming there are some common structures of functional space $\mathcal{ H }$ for each task's classifier.
-Maurer et al. \cite{maurer2016benefit} have considered a similar problem in the context of an unregularized learning algorithm in the multi-task learning case where a common feature representation of different tasks is shared.
-They also give the learning bound for this type of method.
-It is unknown whether sharing common feature representation technique in the problem of multi-task learning can get optimal performance in\cite{maurer2016benefit}.
+Another interesting question is whether we can still get optimal asymptotic performance (i.e., Bayes risk consistency) in the MTL setting discussed in this paper by assuming there are some common structures of functional space $\mathcal{ H }$ for each task.
+Maurer et al. \cite{maurer2016benefit} considered a similar problem in the context of an un-regularized MTL problem where a common feature representation of different tasks is shared.
+They also derived the error upper bound for this learning method.
+It is unknown whether sharing a common feature representation in MTL can achieve optimal performance.